coqui-ai/STT-models/german/aashishag/MODEL_CARD.md

 #### Real-Time Factor

-Real-Time Factor (RTF) is defined as `proccesing-time / length-of-audio`.
+Real-Time Factor (RTF) is defined as `processing-time / length-of-audio`.
 The exact real-time factor of an STT model will depend on the hardware setup, so you may experience a different RTF.

 Recorded average RTF on laptop CPU: `.69`